What is conveyancing?

-- Chancel repair liability if your property is close to a church, your solicitor will check the property deeds to find out whether you’ll be liable to contribute towards church repairs.
+- Chancel repair liability: if your property is close to a church, your solicitor will check whether you’ll be liable to contribute towards church repairs.

-- Additional searches depending on factors in your area, such as tin mining searches in Cornwall.
+- Additional searches depending on factors in your area, for example tin mining searches in Cornwall.

-The seller of the property will be asked to fill out a series of questionnaires about their home.
-Your conveyancer will review this information for any potential issues that would affect your offer.
+The seller of the property will be asked to fill out a series of forms and questionnaires about their home, including:

-- TA6 – covers general information about the home, such as boundaries, parking, insurance and whether there are any existing planning notices that could affect the property.
+- TA6 – covers general information such as boundaries, parking, insurance and whether there are any existing planning notices that could affect the property

-- TA10 – gives the seller the opportunity to say which fixtures and fittings you plan to include in the sale of the property.
+- TA10 – gives the seller the opportunity to say which fixtures and fittings they plan to include in the sale of the property

 - TA13 – covers some of the finer details about the completion of the sale